-- meets the advanced degree requirement for EB-2 having the equivalent of a U.S. advanced degree and the position requires an advanced degree;
+- Meets the advanced degree requirement for EB-2 having the equivalent of a U.S. advanced degree and the position requires an advanced degree;

-- has the minimum requirements of the permanent physician position on the date of filing the labor certification; and
+- Has the minimum requirements of the permanent physician position on the date of filing the labor certification; and

-- proof of passing the USMLE.
+- Proof of passing the USMLE.

 A foreign medical degree may qualify as the equivalent of a U.S. MD degree and thus an advanced degree for EB2 if the applicant:

-- has a foreign medical degree that requires the equivalent of a BA degree for admission to its medical school; or
+- Has a foreign medical degree that requires the equivalent of a BA degree for admission to its medical school; or

-- has an education credential evaluation of his degree; or
+- Has an education credential evaluation of his degree; or

-- has passed steps 1, 2, & 3 of the USMLE.
+- Has passed steps 1, 2, & 3 of the USMLE.

 If the physician does not have the license, she must demonstrate that other than eligibility requirements that are contingent on immigration status, she meets all of the requirements to be eligible to obtain a license in the area of intended employment.